chrisstina/wbeng-stats/README.md

 }
 ```

-where `realtimePrecisions` is the list of precisions to save counters for.
+where `timeseriesPrecisions` is the list of precisions to save counters for.

 ## Usage